undo-insurance/lokalise-bulk-add-keys/README.markdown

 ## Usage

-Install (or update) with `carog install --git https://github.com/undo-insurance/lokalise-bulk-add-keys.git`.
+Install (or update) with `cargo install --git https://github.com/undo-insurance/lokalise-bulk-add-keys.git`.

 Set an environment variable called `LOKALISE_API_TOKEN` with a read+write API token.
 You can make one [here](https://app.lokalise.com/profile#apitokens).